CuarzoSoftware/SRM/doxygen/md/Envs.md

 **SRM_FORCE_LEGACY_API**=1

+Note: Currently V-Sync can only be disabled using the legacy API.

 ## Buffering

 You can customize the framebuffer count for both "ITSELF" and "DUMB" render modes using the following environment variables: